The Official Logo of the Beijing 2008 Olympic Games

 Chinese Seal, Dancing Beijing The Olympic Emblem Every emblem of the Olympics tells a story.
 The Beijing 2008 Olympic Games emblem "Chinese Seal, Dancing Beijing" is filled with Beijing's hospitality and hopes, and carries the city's commitment to the world.

-Official Emblem and Mascots of the Olympic Beijing 2008 The design of the Cultural Festival Symbol shows a human being and a lantern dancing joyfully.
+The design of the Cultural Festival Symbol shows a human being and a lantern dancing joyfully.
 Lantern is used at every traditional Chinese festival.
 It symbolizes reunion and other happy occasions, and assembles the soul of the traditional Chinese culture.

 The Beijing Olympic Cultural Festival is also one of the predominant cultural celebrations of mankind.
 The whole country is rejoiced at the occasion, while Beijing is decorated with lanterns and streamers to welcome guests from elsewhere.